Duration

 Day 1.
 Airport transfer and city tour.

 Day 3-5.
-Meet local herders and ride across the vast steppe.
+Nomadic experience with local herders and horse trekking in the vast Mongolian Steppe.

 Day 6.
-Sit back and relax in some revitalising hot springs.
+Rest and relax after a busy few days in some revitalising hot springs.

 Day 8.
-Return to Ulaanbaatar and say your farewells.
+Return to Ulaanbaatar for final meal all together.

 Full Itinerary

 Day 4.
-Setting out early the next mouring you will experience Mongolia like a true nomad as you saddle up and ride out into the vast steppe.
-We will be joined by our nomadic host who will take care of the horses and teaching us how to ride like a true nomad.
-We will also be followed by our support team and vehicle who will look after and carry our stuff for us during the ride, leaving us to focus on enjoying the ride.
+Experience Mongolia like a true nomad as you saddle up and ride across the vast steppe.
+We will be joined by our nomadic host who will take care of the horses and teach us how to ride like a true nomad on our journey.
+The Mongolian steppe is the land of horses and this landscape is absolute heaven to ride.

 Tour Details